-It wasn’t until about a year ago that I stopped doing what I thought I was supposed to do to make my business successful.
+One of the most impactful things I did to grow my business was that I stopped doing what I thought I was “supposed” to do to make my business successful.

-That is, what everyone else says you’re supposed to do.
+That is, what everyone else in my space said I was supposed to do.

 Do you know what I mean?
-I’m not necessarily talking about advice.
 I’m talking more about all the rules.
-The things that everyone says you’re allowed to do as a business owner and everything they say you’re not allowed to do.
+The things that everyone says you’re allowed to do as a fashion business owner and everything they say you’re not allowed to do.

-During a past fashion business owner musing, I talked about the fact that what other people think isn’t really important.
-This time around I’m talking more about our ability as business owners to identify when we’re being true to ourselves and our brand and when we’re simply reacting to a predetermined process and set of rules.
+I’m talking about our ability as business owners to identify when we’re being true to ourselves, our goals, and when we’re simply reacting to a predetermined process and set of rules.

 How fashion businesses have traditionally run over the last several decades means absolutely nothing anymore.

-And if that’s the case, if you’re building something that isn’t in line with the traditional rules in any way, why are you still adhering to them?
+And if that’s the case, why are you still adhering to the traditional rules?

 I found myself deleting sections of blog posts before publishing them because I thought I shared too much.
-I would start to post words like “shit” on social media and then erase it for fear of offending.
+I thought I needed an “office” to be a real business owner.
+Lots of stuff like that popped up for me.

 I wasn’t fully being myself and my business was suffering for it.

-I started to take note of every time I said or did something in a way that wasn’t reflective of my true personality (someone who honestly shares experiences with anyone who’s interested in listening, someone who in no way has followed a traditional path in life, and someone who curses!).
+I started to take note of every time I said or did something in a way that wasn’t reflective of my true personality.
 I didn’t like the results.
-I was not being fully myself often enough and, for me at least, building a business that way was not sustainable.
+I was not making decisions as myself and instead was making decisions based on “supposed to.”
+And, for me, building a business that way was not sustainable.

 Lots of love and encouragement,